CodeIgniter-Chinese/codeigniter4-user-guide/source/libraries/sessions.rst

 Session Library
 ###############

-The Session class permits you maintain a user's "state" and track their activity while they browse your site.
+The Session class permits you to maintain a user's "state" and track their activity while they browse your site.

-CodeIgniter comes with a few session storage drivers:
+CodeIgniter comes with a few session storage drivers, that you can see in the last section of the table of contents:

-  - files (default; file-system based)
-  - database
-  - redis
-  - memcached

 .. contents::
     :local: